 Leadership pressure to “get back to normal” or “live with the virus”

 Something else noted by Reason, which I think we’ve seen a lot of, is the impact of leadership pressure (he highlights this in terms of management ) as a cause of big failures or aligned holes.
-Pressures include needing to meet deadlines and to cut costs.
-In the case of COVID-19, I’d argue a driving pressure was to get back to making profits and to restore individual freedoms at the expense of societal safety and protecting those who made our current lives possible; our parents.
+Pressures include needing to meet deadlines and cutting costs.
+In the case of COVID-19, I’d argue a driving pressure was to get back to making profits and restoring individual freedoms at the expense of societal safety and protecting those who made our current lives possible; our parents.
 Wherever restrictions were dropped while lots of cases still circulated (I don’t know where the percentage came from that suggested a level of safety at which opening was fine, but it was far too open to variability and interpretation), a surge was sure to follow.
 It usually only took a holiday or a seasonal change or life, as usual, to fan those embers into another bushfire (aka “Wave”)

 If 2020 taught us anything, it was that we were capable of a lot more than we knew.
 We could even eliminate transmission of an efficiently transmitting respiratory virus – something I didn’t think we could do up until this year.